Development in School Contexts Lab

 Haoyu Lin

-Haoyu (how-yoo) is a third-year doctoral student, from Guangzhou, China.
+Haoyu (how-yoo) is a finishing doctoral student, from Guangzhou, China.
 She received her bachelor’s from the University of South Dakota and her master’s from the University of Texas at Dallas, and for her gap year between the two degrees, she assisted labs at the University of Rochester.
-Haoyu had some diverse research experiences, ranging from preschooler language development with tablets to goals and motivation to authenticity in couple relationships.
-For her doctoral education, she would be exploring young children’s social emotional development, which also aligns with her professional goal of conducting toddler’s social emotional education.
+Haoyu's program of research is in applying advanced quantitative models to accrediting standards in preschool.